Bananut/Bash-Scripts/README.md

   ```

 ## License<br/>
-Feel free to use these scripts any way you want them to
+Use anything any way you like for free
 # 👍